sebzuddas/haos_mpc/README.md

 ## Control Systems
 HAOS offers basic automations regarding turning switches on and off, or if the device supports it, tuning a specific variable (such as light intensity).
 These automations, although user friendly and fairly effective, have only the capabilities to implement condition-based control systems.
 To develop a true 'intelligent' home, the home needs to be able to automatically control actuators based on **goals** and **constraints** set by the user.
 The vision is to have the user input some relatively basic parameters (for example, keep temperature at 20°C) and some weighted optimisations (for example, minimise energy consumption (30%) and keep me comfortable (70%)).
 The controller then deals with _when_ to turn the heating on, and may use data such as energy price, current room temperature, external temperature etc.

+##### Example MPC Diagram
 ![Example MPC Diagram](assets/MPC_bd.jpg)

 Image from [here](https://www.researchgate.net/publication/317881347_ICONE23-1934_A_FORMULATION_OF_ROD_BASED_NONLINEAR_MODEL_PREDICTIVE_CONTROL_OF_NUCLEAR_REACTION_WITH_TEMPERATURE_EFFECTS_AND_XENON_POISONING/figures?lo=1)

 ### System Identification / Physics Informed ML
-To realise this, there are three key components of the system that need to function properly - the optimiser, the model and the state estimator (see figure above).
+To realise this, there are three key components of the system that need to function properly - the optimiser, the model and the state estimator (see [figure](#example-mpc-diagram)).
 All three rely on an accurate model of the system in question.
 To get the system model through data, system identification can be used, which requires adequate signal processing methods to minimise modelling errors.

+#### The PySINDy Library
+PySINDy emphasises the use of _sparse_ regression, and seems the most appropriate System ID method to use so far.